Slingshot Kiteboarding Safety: A Pre-flight Checklist

-Before you head out for your next great kiteboarding session, make sure your gear is in order.
-Follow our easy Pre-flight Kiteboarding Safety check list to make sure you and your gear are safe and ready to rip.
+Before you head out for your next session, make sure your gear is in order.
+Follow our easy Pre-flight Kiteboarding Safety checklist to make sure you and your gear are safe and ready to rip.

-- Check for any leading edge scuffs or tears that could get worse or rupture if you crash your kite.
+- Check your leading edge for scuffs and tears.
+Make sure your leading edge isn’t too beat up, because scuffs and tears can get worse and rupture if you crash your kite.

 - Check kite canopy for tears and pinholes.
-Hold the kite up to the sky, look through the canopy and see if any sunlight shines through.
+Hold the kite up to the sky and look through the canopy to see if any sunlight shines through.
 Pinholes can be repaired on-site with a kite patch kit.
-Larger tears need to be repaired professionally.
+Larger tears should be repaired professionally.

-- Listen for any bladder leaks, especially around inflate/deflate valves and one-pump strut valves.
+- Listen for any bladder leaks.
+Pay special attention to areas around inflate/deflate valves and one-pump strut valves.

-- Once inflated, double check your inflate/deflate valve closures.
-Make sure they are secured and air tight.
+- Double check your inflate/deflate valve closures.
+Once inflated, make sure they are secured and air tight.

-- Run your lines out and check for knots, kinks or fraying.
+- Check for knots, kinks, or fraying in your lines.
 Knots that can’t be untied weaken your lines and pose a safety risk.
 Fresh lines can be found at www.slingshotsports.com.

 - Check your Pigtail connections.
 Pigtails can fray and wear over time.
 Replace them if they appear worn or are at risk of breaking.
-Replacement Pigtails can be found on the Bar Parts page at www.slingshotsports.com.
+Find replacement pigtails by clicking on that link directly, or check out the Bar Parts page on www.slingshotsports.com.

 - Check your CSS bungee.
-If it’s stretched and dangling, you need to replace it.
-Slingshot bars comes with an extra CSS bungee.
+If it’s stretched and dangling, it should be replaced.
+Slingshot bars come with an extra CSS bungee.
 CLICK HERE for a video on how to replace it.

-- Release and reset the safety systems on your bar and on your leash to make sure they are clean, in good shape and functioning properly.
+- Check your safety systems.
+Release and reset the safety systems on your bar and leash to make sure they are clean, in good shape, and functioning properly.
 Give a firm pull on the chicken loop to make sure the system is reset properly.

-- Check line length: Frequency depends on how much you ride but a couple times a season is a good guideline.
-Make sure they’re all the same length.
-Stretching is normal, but lines can stretch unevenly, which can cause your kite to fly unbalanced.
+- Check your line length.
+How often you should do this depends on how much you ride; but a couple times per season is a pretty good guideline.
+Stretching is normal, but sometimes lines stretch unevenly, which can cause your kite to fly unbalanced.
+Make sure your line lengths are consistent.
 CLICK HERE for a video on how to check line length and fix uneven lines.

-- Check the end of your trim rope where it connects to the small black grab handle.
-When flying your kite fully powered, it’s important to secure the end of the depower rope into the cleat.
-Riders often leave the rope un-cleated, which causes wear on the rope where it connects to the handle.
-CLICK HERE for a video on how to replace your trip rope.
+- Check your de-power.
+Take a look at the end of your trim rope where it connects to the small black grab handle.
+When flying your kite fully powered, it’s important to secure the end of the de-power rope into the cleat.
+Leaving the rope un-cleated can cause wear & tear.
+If your trim rope is looking a little beat, CLICK HERE for a video on how to replace it.